renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 - [Crypto.com DeFi Dashboard - Gas Fees:](https://crypto.com/defi/dashboard/gas-fees) This online service is most related to our proposed app, as it displays not only the Ethereum gas fees but also the gas fees for different swap pairs.
 - [EthereumPrice.org:](https://ethereumprice.org/gas/) This website displays gas price over time, and time of the day.
 Especially the visualization of fees through heat map is impressive.
 While the information provided in SwapGasFees app overlaps with the information provided at EthereumPrice.org, the interface is designed to yield much more insights, through benchmarking.
 Furthermore, the mentioned website displays only Ethereum gas price and not the swap fees, whereas the SwapGasFees app designed in this project displays the latter.
 - [Matteo Leibowitz's Dune Analytics Dashboards:](https://dune.xyz/MatteoLeibowitz/uniswap-community) This rich collection of dashboards display several statistics for the Uniswap ecosystem.
 In comparison to this collection, the goal of the SwapGasFees project was to develop a single intuitive dashboard app that presents only the most essential few visualizations.

+## Other Resources:

+**Data Extraction and Processing**

+The following resources/libraries can be used for data extraction from Uniswap:

+- The most **important** resource is the [Uniswap v3 contract maps](https://j1mmy.fi), which document the Pool Contract, Factory Contract, and Position Manager.
+- [BitQuery](https://graphql.bitquery.io/ide) (to query data from blockchains)
+- [Flipside Crypto](https://app.flipsidecrypto.com) (to query data from blockchains)
+- [GraphQL](https://medium.com/coinmonks/get-uniswap-data-using-the-graph-79d0c6f7b9f2) (to extract data from Uniswap)

 ## Future Plans for Avalytics